nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 #### `API_SECRET_FILE` (Nightscout password file)

 Self-hosted installations can provide the API secret in a file instead of putting it directly in an environment variable.
-Set `API_SECRET_FILE` to the path of a readable file whose contents are the API secret.
-Nightscout trims whitespace and a trailing newline when it reads the file.
+Set `API_SECRET_FILE` to the path of a file that is readable by the Nightscout process and whose contents are the API secret.
+Nightscout trims leading and trailing whitespace, including a final newline, when it reads the file.
+An unreadable or missing file produces a configuration error during startup.

 For example, a Docker secret is commonly mounted at: